 10 - Description of Work/Telephone: Describe in detail aspects of the transfer, including the 6 digit PeopleSoft department numbers and names of the departments to be charged and credited, the reason for the transfer, and the amount of the transfer.
 Include the telephone number of a contact person.

 Work orders are 6 part forms.
 The canary copy should be kept on file in the originating department The white copy should be sent to the department being charged.
-If the originating department is the office being charged, then sent the white copy to the department being credited so they have a file copy.
+If the originating department is the office being charged, then send the white copy to the department being credited so they have a file copy.

 The blue and green copies should be forwarded to Debbie Kinnamon in Holloway Hall Room 217.
 Once the transfer has been processed, the green copy is sent to the charged department.
 The blue copy is retained by General Accounting.